 The Exact Sciences laboratory analyzes the 21 genes

 Doctor and patient discuss the results and personalize treatment

 How: The Oncotype DX test is performed on the tumor tissue sample previously obtained during your original surgery.
 You will not have to go through any additional surgery or procedure to get the Oncotype DX test.

 When: It is important that your doctor request the Oncotype DX breast cancer test before you start any treatment, since the test results are intended for use in guiding the selection of your treatment.
-Most test results are available within 7 to 10 days from the date your tumor sample is received by the Genomic Health laboratory.
+Most test results are available within 7 to 10 days from the date your tumor sample is received by the Exact Sciences laboratory.